Facebook

 Imaging scans are another vital tool in helping to diagnose cancer.
 These tests involve using technology such as MRI, CT scan, and X-rays to create detailed images of internal organs, tissues, and bones.
 Imaging Scans can help detect changes or abnormalities within the body that may indicate the presence of cancer.
 They also allow healthcare professionals to view tumors and track their growth.

 These scans play a crucial role in diagnosing different types of cancer by providing clear images with which doctors can make an accurate diagnosis.
 This testing is essential for ensuring the timely detection and treatment of various forms of cancer.
-Therefore, individuals need to ensure they get regular scans if deemed necessary by their healthcare provider.
+Therefore, individuals need to ensure they get regular scans if their healthcare provider deems them necessary.

 Liquid Biopsies for Cancer

-A Biopsy is a type of procedure used to diagnose cancer, as it involves the removal of tissue from the affected area and examination under a microscope.
-Biopsies are essential for accurately diagnosing different types of cancer, as they provide information on the type and stage of the disease.
-They can also help healthcare professionals determine which treatment options may be most effective for each patient's case.
+A Biopsy is a procedure used to diagnose cancer.
+It involves removing tissue from the affected area and examining it under a microscope.
+Biopsies are essential for accurately diagnosing different types of cancer, as they provide information on the kind and stage of the disease.
+They can also help healthcare professionals determine the most effective treatment options for each patient's case.

 Biopsies involve putting a needle or scalpel into an area where there might be signs of cancer, such as a tumor or swollen lymph node.
 The sample collected will then be examined under a microscope to determine if any abnormal cells are present.